Jana Aranya

-Jana Aranya is a 1976 Bengali film directed by Satyajit Ray, based on the novel of the same name by Mani Shankar Mukherjee.
+Jana Aranya (English title: The Middleman) is a 1976 Bengali film directed by Satyajit Ray, based on the novel of the same name by Mani Shankar Mukherjee.
 It is the last among Ray's Calcutta trilogy series, the previous two being, Pratidwandi (The Adversary, 1970) and Seemabaddha (Company Limited, 1971).

 Plot

 The film portrays the economic difficulties faced by middle-class, educated, urban youth in 1970s India.

 After achieving only moderate academic results and making numerous unsuccessful attempts to find a job, Somnath (Pradip Mukherjee), the central protagonist struggles in his daily life.
-One day while Somnath was walking down the lane in the crowded Burrabazar area of urban Kolkata, he slips over a banana peel, and coincidentally meets Bishuda(Utpal Dutt).
+One day while Somnath was walking down a lane in the crowded Burrabazar area of urban Kolkata, he slips over a banana peel, and coincidentally meets Bishuda(Utpal Dutt).
 He confesses to Bishuda about his unsuccessful attempts in getting a suitable job for himself.
 Bishuda advises him to start his own business.
 Somnath finally decides to start his own business as a middle-man—i.e. a self-employed salesman.
 He soon however finds himself involved in unethical behaviours, which is contrary to his upbringing.
 His friend Sukumar, having gone through similar ordeals but finally being unable to land a job, becomes a taxi-driver.

 One day, Somnath finds that in order to land a big order, he must propitiate a client by supplying him with a prostitute.
 Despite his hesitation and after trying several brothels, Somnath, with the help of a more experienced operator, finds a girl for the purpose.
 However, she turns out to be his friend Sukumar's sister.
 Embarrassed and at a loss, Somnath offers her money and requests her to leave, but the girl refuses.
 Her purpose is to earn money, not beg, she tells him.
 Somnath delivers her to his client and lands the contract but is remorseful.